Professional team working on laptops in modern workspace

 The smartest professional services firm owners I work with all have one thing in common: they set up a line of credit when business is good, not when they're desperate.

 Here's why.
-A LOC application when you've got strong revenue, solid bank statements, and no urgency gets you the best terms — 10-15% APR, higher limits, flexible draw schedules.
+A LOC application when you've got strong revenue, solid bank statements, and no urgency gets you the best terms — competitive rates, higher limits, flexible draw schedules.
 The same application when you're three weeks from missing payroll?
 Higher rates, lower limits, or a decline.

 Set it up now.
 Draw on it when you need to.
 Pay zero interest when you don't.